 Presbyopia, meaning “old eye,” is a condition in which the eyes lose their ability to focus on close objects.
 It is considered a normal part of the aging process.
 Symptoms typically begin when patients are between 40 and 45 years old.
 Presbyopia is the loss of accommodation or the ability to dial plus power into the eye via muscles inside the eye.
 It occurs because the lens stiffens with age.

 All of these vision conditions can be effectively treated with either eyeglasses, contact lenses or laser vision correction.
 Corrective lenses may need to be used only during certain activities, such as reading, watching television or driving, or may be needed at all times.
 A comprehensive eye exam is essential in checking for vision problems, eye diseases, refractive errors and overall health.
 How frequently the eyes should be examined is based on the patient’s age and specific circumstances.

-Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Hills, and Reseda, CA and surrounding areas with comprehensive and advanced eye exams.
+Dr. David Aizuss from Ophthalmology Associates of the Valley proudly serves patients in Encino, West Hills, Calabasas, Agoura Hills, Tarzana, Woodland Hills, Sherman Oaks, and Reseda, CA and surrounding areas with comprehensive and advanced eye exams.
 Call (818) 907-1038 to schedule an eye exam appointment today!